TheHoltz/quake-log-parser/README.md

 Execute the command:

+`yarn generate`

+# Command line

+You can also play with other logs, using the command:

-`node ./dist/index.js generate -i ./input/game.log -o ./output/out.json`
+`node ./dist/index.js generate -i [INPUT_FILE] -o ./output/out.json`